 In a medical emergency call 995 or visit the nearest Accident & Emergency department.
 Use of this symptom checker shall be at your sole discretion and risk.
 Parkway Group Healthcare Pte Ltd and its affiliates (including Parkway Shenton Pte Ltd) do not accept any responsibility for any reliance by you on the information provided.

 Your doctor will first review your symptoms and medical history.
-Based on this information, your doctor may suggest several lifestyle changes or medications to address the underlying problem.
+Based on this information, lifestyle changes or medications may be recommended to manage your symptoms.

-Endoscopy to closely examine the lining of the upper gastrointestinal tract.
-This may be followed by a biopsy, if necessary.
+Gastroscopy (upper gastrointestinal endoscopy), which allows the doctor to closely examine the lining of the oesophagus, stomach, and upper small intestine.
+A biopsy may be taken if necessary.

-Upper gastrointestinal series to find problems related to GERD, such as hiatal hernias, oesophageal strictures, and ulcers.
+Upper gastrointestinal series (barium swallow), which is a series of X-rays to detect structural problems such as hiatal hernias, oesophageal strictures, or ulcers.

 How is GERD treated?